mafintosh/router/README.md

 	var group = request.params[1]; // if path is /foo/bar, then group is bar
 });
 ```

+Credit to [express](https://github.com/visionmedia/express) for some of the syntax in the patterns.

 Besides `get` the avaiable methods are `options`, `post`, `put`, `head`, `del`, `all` and `upgrade`.
 `all` matches all the standard http methods and `upgrade` is usually used for websockets.